Ins and Outs - Summer deals in Yorkshire ...

 STICKING AROUND: Barnsley's Mike-Steven Bahre.
 Picture: Bruce Rollinson.

-OUT: Ethan Pinnock (Brentford, £3m), Liam Lindsay (Stoke City, £2m rising to £2.5m), Adam Davies (Stoke City, freedom of contract), Lloyd Isgrove (released), Zeki Fryers (Swindon Town, free), Adam Jackson (Hibernian, free), Ryan Hedges (Aberdeen, free).
+OUT: Ethan Pinnock (Brentford, £3m), Liam Lindsay (Stoke City, £2m rising to £2.5m), Adam Davies (Stoke City, freedom of contract), Lloyd Isgrove (Swindon, free), Zeki Fryers (Swindon Town, free), Adam Jackson (Hibernian, free), Ryan Hedges (Aberdeen, free), Victor Adeboyejo (Bristol Rovers, loan), Kieffer Moore (Wigan Athletic, rising to £4m).

 For all the latest football news involving Yorkshire's clubs - from the Premier League to Non League - click HERE